osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.6 (september-october)

+## export feature prototype
+* part of annotation service or new standalone service? initially will add to annotation service
+  * the export feature could get "busy" in a facility running continuous machine learning
+* use DataSet model from annotations in new API e.g., exportDataSet(DataSet) rpc method returns URL to exported file
+* what formats to support? bob said hdf5 initially, what else?
+  * probably 2 different hdf5 formats e.g, one for data platform archive format (using serialize data values) and one for user consumption (where DataValues are unpacked)
+* how to handle arbitrarily nested arrays of structures containing arrays of images etc.

+# ===== FEATURES FOR FUTURE VERSIONS =====

 ## design/prototype for additional annotation types
 * think about how to handle linked dataset, and maybe implement it
   * is there a list of linked dataset ids?
 What about the model where an annotation is for a single dataset?
 Should we change annotation model to include a list of datasets instead of single one?